With cashflow it’s always a case of fail to plan, plan to fail.

 Getting front-of-mind with the relevant people will help ensure that when your invoice comes in, a greater effort will be made to get it paid.

 It is important that you are prompt on your collections and take pro-active action where necessary.
 Often businesses shy away from chasing payment for fear of jeopardising their business.
 But this should not be the case.
 Companies will be glad for the reminder – just make sure not to do this in a hostile way.
 In all aspects of doing business, diplomacy and respect are required.
 These principles are crucial to uphold when chasing payments.
 Set up a continual collections process of reminding accounts receivable when and what they owe you.
-Invoices that you let slip through the cracks can add up.
+Receivables that you let slip through the cracks can add up.

 The best time to solve a cash flow problem is before it happens.
 Whether your business is running smoothly or is in a stage of hyper growth, now is the time to look at finance options.
 Businesses should strengthen their cash reserves and set up credit facilities when times are good.
 The reality of accessing funding is that the less finance a business needs, the easier it will be for them to get.